-Staff Pay: Direct employee costs amount to circa £25.5m or 82% of the revenue budget and as a result the annual pay awards in the latter years of this current budget setting process have a significant impact on future expenditure levels.
-Specifically for 2020/21, there is an increase in pay forecast at 2% for non-uniformed officers and an estimated 5% for uniformed officers from July 2020.
-For uniformed officers, this pay award may be linked with a review on conditions of service.
+Staff Pay: Direct employee costs amount to circa 82% of the revenue budget and as a result the annual pay awards in the latter years of this current budget setting process have a significant impact on future expenditure levels.
+Specifically for 2024/25, with pay forecasts at 3.5% for non-uniformed officers and uniformed officers from 2024.

 This budget will fund wholetime and retained operational staff, emergency fire control operators and full-time and part-time support staff pay awards.
 All of the Authority's pay awards are determined by national negotiating bodies and, other than through the Employers' representatives on the negotiating team, the BFRA has no direct influence on the outcome and, therefore, the use of estimates for budget projections is required.
-It should be noted however that a local pay award is being discussed.
-There will be significant pressure around pay awards.

 Prices Inflation: This includes all non-pay items, from indirect employee costs such as recruitment, insurance, occupational health and health and safety related provision and operational training, through to premises, transport, supplies and services.
-Non-pay inflation of 2% for general supplies and services has been incorporated into the MTRP for 2020/21.
 There is a separate line for an inflation provision for gas, electricity, water and diesel.